cmhh/snzts/docker/README.md

-# Statistics New Zealand Time Series Data Service - Docker Containers
+# Stats NZ Time Series Data Service - Docker Containers

 By far the easiest way to get a service up and running is to use the provided Dockerfiles.